Mogao Caves — Exceptional Buddhist Art Wonders on Silk Road

 In 1900, the sealed Library Cave was discovered by Wang Yuanlu, who had been cleaning, fixing, and rebuilding the declined Mogao Caves.

-He reported to officials, governors, even wrote letters to the Empress Dowager Cixi, but no one from the ruling class of the Qing Dynasty showed interest in this discovery.
+He reported to officials and governors and even wrote letters to Empress Dowager Cixi.
+Still, no one from the ruling class of the Qing Empire showed interest in this discovery.

 Wang Yuanlu then disappointedly sealed this cave again.

 The Door of the Dunhuang Library Cave or Cangjing Dong, Now Numbered the 17th Cave of Mogao Grottoes.